petous22/Pool-solar-heater-control-and-weather-station/README.md

 The thermocouples are used only because they were freely available.
 They are quite inaccurate and the value oscillates very much.
 To make it more accurate I fit the last 10 values.
 Most of the code is a compilation from samples and public sources.
 The system is in its third year of operation.
+TTGo is a portable datamonitor that reads back data from thingspeak and displays it on a colour display.

 https://thingspeak.com/channels/1059934